 Maximize Revenue by Selling Your Excess Capacity

-To begin building your sales plan look at how much additional capacity you currently have.
+Begin selling excess capacity by building your sales plan from how much additional capacity you currently have.
 That becomes your sales growth target.
 For example, if you have 14 additional units per month that you can deliver without adding any additional resources 14 is your target.

-Now determine how many opportunities that you need to find in order to close that many deals.
+Now determine how many opportunities that you need to find in order to close that many deals and sell excess capacity .
 Your Close % is needed to help you figure this out.
 To calculate your Close % you need to do a better job of keeping selling data.
 The first number is usually pretty easy, it is how many deals you close in a set period of time i.e. weekly, monthly, quarterly, or annually.

 Next is the more difficult number – how many proposals or quotes you prepare during the same period.
 This number is a little harder to gather as many companies don’t track the deals they don’t win.
 It you have an opportunity manager or a quoting system this number is not a problem at all.
 If you do not currently track this information I suggest that you take a look at our program Selling by the Numbers – Creating Predictability in Your Sales & Marketing or you can use the DE, Inc. Revenue Engine Performance Analyzer can help you with these calculations